civfanatics/CQUI_Community-Edition/README.md

 - Add a Scout Lens to highlight goody huts on the map.
 Automatically applies when a scout/ranger is selected (can be toggled in the settings)

 ### Better Espionage Screen
-Mod by [astog](https://github.com/astog), you can find it [on github](https://github.com/astog/BES).
+Mod by [astog](https://github.com/astog), the stand-alone version can be found [on github](https://github.com/astog/BES).
 The Espionage Screens are overhauled to reduce the number of clicks and find the right information quickly.

 ![](https://camo.githubusercontent.com/763167a1fb61481c0e9a60888d30687f51c3e919/687474703a2f2f692e696d6775722e636f6d2f705435617352652e6a7067)